-Across the country, utility customers are receiving calls from unspecified individuals claiming to be members of the local utility and threatening to disconnect the customer’s electrical services if he or she does not make an instant payment on a past due bill.
+- One of the most common methods scammers use is calling customers directly and pretending to be an Entergy employee.
+Scammers threaten to disconnect the customer’s electrical services if instant payment on a past due bill isn’t received.
 They then direct the customer to transfer funds electronically, sometimes through money wiring systems or pre-paid cards.
-In some recent instances, callers have even started demanding immediate payment over the phone.
+In recent instances, callers have even started demanding immediate payment over the phone.
 The callers often use sophisticated spoofing technology to replicate the local utility’s name and number on the customer’s caller ID box, making it particularly difficult for the customer to spot this scam.

 - What should you do?
 Remember, Entergy NEVER demands immediate payment from customers over the phone.
 You shouldn't give your personal information to strangers.
 If a call sounds suspicious, hang-up and call 1-800-ENTERGY (1-800-368-3749) to speak directly with an Entergy customer service representative.
 If you believe you are a victim of this scam, notify the proper authorities, such as the local police or the state attorney general's office.

 You should only use authorized methods and legitimate banking information to pay your Entergy bill.
 We offer several convenient ways: